Ten Years Old

-Ten Years Old is a 1927 American short silent comedy film directed by Anthony Mack.
-It was the 58th Our Gang short subject to be released.
+Ten Years Old is a 1927 American short silent comedy film, the 58th in the Our Gang series, directed by Anthony Mack.
 It was remade as Birthday Blues in 1932.

+Plot

+Joe Cobb invited the gang to his 10th birthday party, but they are all at Jackie's party.
+So the parties were merged and Joe was able to share a cake he baked, not realizing Mildred added tacks, and a rubber tube to the batter.